adebola-io/quizwiz/docs/hosted-backend-spec.md

 7. If a [user](#user) with the username already exists, return error response with message being "{{ username }} already exist".
 8. If a user with the email already exists, return error response with message being "{{ email }} already exist".
 9. Create user in database and set initial values.
-10. Return a response with the shape:
+10. Send verification email and return a response with the shape:

 ```json
 {